Sahara Sams is an advertiser with Jersey Family Fun.

-- Sahara Sam’s will also bring back “Monster Splash” DJ dance and foam party on October 19 and 26 from 4 to 9 pm.
+- Sahara Sam’s will also bring back “Monster Splash” DJ dance and foam party on Fridays in October from 4 to 9 pm.

 Is there anything we left out?
 What else do you want to know about Halloween Horror at Sahara Sam’s?